jamesnolanverran/dmap/readme.md

 ---

 ## Performance
 - The library is designed for **ease of use** while maintaining strong performance.
-NOTE: Preallocate large tables using dmap_init for best performance!

 ## Hash Collisions
 - The library stores **raw key bytes** for 1, 2, 4 and 8 bytes keys.
 If a hash collision occurs, keys are compared directly.